jdebeer/zplify/README.md

 ## A bit about the logic

-ZPL II is not backwards compatable with ZPL I [1], which is to say that an interpreter expecting ZPL II code will not return the correct results given an input in the ZPL I format.
+ZPL II is not backwards compatable with ZPL I [1], which is to say that an interpreter expecting ZPL II code will not return the correct results given an input in the ZPL I format, necessarily.
 As such, I've elected to use the more recent version, ZPL II.

 I may choose to add more features in following versions.
 If you'd like to request a feature, please reach out to zplify@ajdebeer.com.
 Here are some I'm thinking might be useful: